Image

 • Small lot sizes that repeat tooling and setup time too often

-Early clarification of tolerances, materials, and functional expectations often helps keep cost and lead time in a practical range.
+Upfront conversations about tolerances, material choices, and functional needs often highlight ways to maintain cost and lead time within a practical range.

 How do you maintain repeatability across large lots and repeat releases?

-Repeatability depends on locking the entire process, not just the initial run.
+Repeatability comes from locking the process, not just the first run.
 Typical controls include:

-• Standardized fixturing and workholding for the entire program
+• Standardized fixturing and workholding for the entire workflow

 • Documented tool lists, offsets, and tool life management